zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # The SwiftUI struggle

 - even simple things are going to be hard
-- all of us is still figuring it out
+- all of us are still figuring it out
 - when people say something is impossible in SwiftUI, it means they haven’t figured it out yet
 - the struggle is real...until things will \*just\* click

 ^even things like presenting a sheet or popping to the root of a navigation stack, become hard.
-Because we've been working with a different mindset all this time.
+Because we've been working with a different tool and mindset all this time.

-^To be clear, the SDK is still very new and patterns are still evolving.
+^The SDK is still very new and patterns are still evolving.
-You're not alone, we're all still figuring out things.
+You're not alone, we're all still figuring things out, including the SwiftUI team at Apple.

 ^A word of caution, don't believe everything you read online

-^things will be hard first, until we start thinking the swiftui way, then things will just click and then there's no way back.
+^things will be hard first, until we start thinking the swiftui way, then things will just click and then there's no way back, things will just click

 ---